enricenrich/EECellSwipeGestureRecognizer/README.md

 A clean and easy way to implement swipe actions to UITableViewCell.
 You'll simply have to add a gesture recognizer to the cells that you want.
 That's all; you don't have to subclass anything.

-This library is writen in Swift based on [https://github.com/DavdRoman/DRCellSlideGestureRecognizer](DRCellSlideGestureRecognizer) by [https://github.com/DavdRoman/](David Román).
+This library is writen in Swift based on [DRCellSlideGestureRecognizer](https://github.com/DavdRoman/DRCellSlideGestureRecognizer) by [David Román](https://github.com/DavdRoman/).

 # Features